Meeting Time: July 23, 2024 at 9:00am PDT

 • Default_avatar

-Margaret Von Vogt about 1 month ago
+Margaret Von Vogt 3 months ago

 I do not support this and, frankly, it outrages me that the Supervisors want a raise when many county employees do not make a living, prosperous wage, and county employee unions got pushback for negotiating for COLAs.
 Shameful!